What predictive heating means and how it works

 - comfort range and sensor are reliable

-Move to predictive control if:
+Move to predictive heating if:

 - you want predictable control with clear limits